nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit_pair INDEX [eic/ELDERLY_NRIC] [vic/VOLUNTEER_NRIC]`

-* Edits the pair at the specified `INDEX`.
-The index refers to the index number shown in the displayed pairs list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the pair at the specified `INDEX` in the displayed pair list.
 * Any combination of the optional fields is possible but **at least one** optional field must be specified.
 * Existing values will be updated to the input values.